JonJagger/cyber-dojo/readme.txt

 positional.
 This means you can still read the display if you are colour blind (which a surprising number of people are).
 o) Top Red = tests ran but at least one failed
-o) Middle Yellow = syntax error somewhere, tests not run
+o) Middle Amber = syntax error somewhere, tests not run
 o) Bottom Green = tests ran and all passed